Research Frontpage

 Success is increasingly measured by coordination efficiency, workflow reliability, and governed execution.

-• Time saved on reporting, follow-up, and plan maintenance.
+• Time saved on reporting, follow-up, intake, kickoff admin, handoffs, and plan maintenance.

 • Update freshness: how current project records stay without manual chasing.